Minecraft Live: 2016

 Popular Minecraft content creators participate and interact with fans and other creators at Minecon.
 Pictured: Jordan Maron (CaptainSparklez) on a panel in 2016.

 On 7 March 2016, Mojang announced in a blog post that MINECON 2016 would be held in Anaheim, California, at the Anaheim Convention Center on the 24 and 25 September 2016.
 They announced new features during that time, such as the Minecraft novel, Minecraft: The Island, and an update coming to the console versions of the game.
 Promoted in the opening and closing ceremonies was a two-part short film from Element Animation, entitled A Minecraft Adventure.

 2020–2022 Minecraft Festival (cancelled)

 Following three years of livestreams, a return to the in-person convention format was announced at Minecon Live 2019, named Minecraft Festival, which would happen in September 2020.
 Minecraft Festival's venue, the Orange County Convention Center in Orlando, Florida, would have been the same venue for Minecon 2013.
 More details were revealed at the very start of the COVID-19 pandemic, but was swiftly postponed a week later to the same dates the next year, then to an undetermined date in 2022, and then cancelled for 2022 as the pandemic continued.

+2026

+For the first time in 10 years, Minecraft came back to conventions.
+On 30-31 May 2026 Minecraft held an event called Minecraft at TwitchCon.
+TwitchCon is an in-person event for fans of Twitch streamers.
+The event included several sessions and activities for fans of Minecraft.
+Many of the events were run by popular Minecraft streamers.
+Fans who attended these events could get special in-game capes.
+This event ran alongside the Minecraft Live event on 30 May 2026.